David Howell PPRSMA

 Stearsby Beaters -

-This watercolour was painted from a pencil scribble at the time and a further visit to get a little more detail of the scene.
+This winter watercolour was painted from a pencil scribble at the time and a further visit to get a little more detail of the scene.
 I love the blackness and shapes of the big tree and the hedge and how it contrasts with the ochres of the dead grasses in the foreground, whilst the sky colour is somewhat ominous and threatening fiorther snow.
-This painting was exhibited and sold at the Royal Institute of Painters in Watercolours exhibition at the Mall Galleries in London earlier this year.
+This painting was exhibited and sold at the Royal Institute of Painters in Watercolours exhibition at the Mall Galleries in London last year.